Skip to main content

 Alert threshold (critical)Percentage of the cap at which Together raises a critical alert.
 Default 98%.

 Save.
-The thresholds apply to all future donations and existing aggregates immediately.
+The alert levels apply to all future donations and existing aggregates immediately.

 The entity type (Significant Third Party, Third Party, Associated Entity, Candidate, MP / Senator, Registered Political Party, or Other) drives which obligations apply.
 Self-provisioned orgs set it from the banner at the top of the Compliance settings page; admin-onboarded orgs have it set by their account manager.
 If your classification changes later, contact Together support.

-If you sync from NationBuilder, Raisely, or your Gateway, you need to tell Together which tracking codes count as federal money.
-Follow Set up tracking codes.
+If you sync from NationBuilder, Raisely, or your Gateway, you need to tell Together which revenue codes count as federal money.
+Follow Set up revenue codes.

-Without this step, every donation is treated as non-FCA and the cap / disclosure logic sees zero federal money no matter what's in the database.
+Without this step, every donation is treated as Unregulated and the cap / disclosure logic sees zero federal money no matter what's in the database.

 Step 4: Check election periods (if any apply)